There’s a new kid on the social media block, and her name is Pinterest.

 Do you own a salon that does truly amazing updos that you regularly photograph?
 You’re probably quite pinteresting.
 Post some of those updo photos on pinterest along with a tutorial.
 You’ll be very popular.

 Are you an electrician?
 A plumber?
 Are you a mechanic?
 Sorry to say, there’s a VERY good chance that you’re not pinteresting, but that’s ok.
 You might be the life of the Facebook party!
-Hang out on your fan page and offer people brilliant tips like “always use your parking break, it’ll take stress off of your transmission!”
+Hang out on your fan page and offer people brilliant tips like “always use your parking brake, it’ll take stress off of your transmission!”
 Blog your heart out, and network like crazy on LinkedIn.
 Those are more appropriate venues for you.
 Better still, contact a reputable digital media firm and have them work up an advertising campaign utilizing television and the internet.
 That’s where you’ll do really well.
 You have a LOT of other options out there, but Pinterest may not be one of them.
 Just like fixing a car, leaky pipes or faulty wiring, when marketing a business there are tools you should use, tools you could use, and tools that just aren’t right for the job at hand.
 Use the right tool for the job and everyone is better off for it.

 We can’t all be the life of every party, and maybe on Pinterest, you’re never going to be the popular kid, but if you stick to what works for you, and don’t get distracted by the latest internet fad, you’ll achieve long term marketing success and get a much bigger bang for your advertising dollar.